 In addition, professional standards require us to communicate to you all material, corrected misstatements that were brought to the attention of management as a result of our audit procedures.
-A prior period adjustment was recorded as a result of the implementation of GASB 68 in the amount of \$155,366,222.
+A prior period adjustment was recorded as a result of the implementation of GASB 68 in the amount of \$155,366,222 for the year ended June 30, 2015.